CubicrootXYZ/RemindMe/README.md

-# matrix-reminder-and-calendar-bot
+# Matrix reminder and calendar bot
-A matrix bot that handles reminders and knows your agenda - ALPHA
+A matrix bot that handles reminders and knows your agenda.

+**This little boy needs to grow a lot!**